cca/vault_migration/readme.md

 ### Subjects

-We create two subject vocabularies: "lc" for terms with URIs in an external authority and "cca_local" with UUIDs for local terms not present in any authority. **NOTE**: we are probably restructuring this.
-We are considering multiple subjects organized by theme (name, subject, genre/form, etc.) and using Getty/Wikidata instead of LC.
+We create a few subject vocabularies for different types of terms: "name" for person/org names, "place" for geographic locations, "form" for genre or form terms, and "topic" for topical subjects.
+We attempt to match terms to URIs from Getty Vocabs or Wikidata, but some local terms use generated UUIDs for identifiers.

 Download the [subjects sheet](https://docs.google.com/spreadsheets/d/1la_wsFPOkHLjpv4-f3tWwMsCd0_xzuqZ5xp_p1zAAoA/edit#gid=1465207925) and run `python migrate/mk_subjects.py data/subjects.csv` to create the YAML vocabularies in the vocab dir (lc.yaml and cca_local.yaml) as well as migrate/subjects_map.json which is used by `Record`'s [`find_subjects`](./migrate/subjects.py) to convert the text of VAULT subject terms into Invenio identifiers or keyword subjects without an id.